MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-composability.md

 # Get started with the Azure Developer CLI compose feature

-The Azure Developer CLI enables you to compose and build up your apps by adding supported Azure components progressively.
-This feature offers a dev-centric, guided experience to add Azure resources to your project without manually writing Bicep code.
-Composability also uses [Azure Verified Modules (AVM)](https://aka.ms/avm) when possible, providing recommended practices using building blocks for Azure that are secure by design.
+The Azure Developer CLI (`azd`) compose feature enables you to progressively compose the Azure resources required by your app without manually writing Bicep code.
+Compose also uses [Azure Verified Modules (AVM)](https://aka.ms/avm) when possible, providing recommended practices using building blocks for Azure that are secure by design.
+In this article, you learn how to work with the compose feature and explore what functionality it provides for you.

 ## What is the compose feature?

-To configure `azd` templates to provision specific resources on Azure, developers historically had two options:
+The Azure Developer CLI is built around reusable [templates](/azure/developer/azure-developer-cli/azd-templates), which define resources and services that should be provisioned and deployed on Azure.
+Before the compose feature, developers had two primary options to configure which Azure resources `azd` templates should provision and deploy:

-- Locate a template that provisions the resources they required using an existing template from a template gallery such as [Awesome AZD]().
+1. Locate a template that provisions the resources they required using an existing template from a template gallery such as [Awesome AZD]().
-- Manually write custom Bicep or Terraform files in the `infra` folder to define the exact resources that should be created in Azure.
+1. Manually write custom Bicep or Terraform files in the `infra` folder to define the exact resources that should be created in Azure.

-However, the introduction of the `azd` compose feature gives developers a third option to progressively add resources to their apps.
+However, the `azd` compose feature provides developers with a third option to add resources to their apps.
 Developers use the `azd add` command to instruct `azd` to compose new Azure resources and update template configurations using simple prompt workflows.
+This feature is particularly useful for developers who want to avoid writing Bicep or using an existing template.

-The `azd compose` feature supports the following Azure Services:
+The `azd compose` feature supports adding resources for the following Azure Services:

 - Azure Container Apps
 - Azure OpenAI with Microsoft Entra ID authentication